lesliesuhm/VNC-Server-AAI/README.md

 # VNC Server Almost Automatic Installation

+(Still fully functional as of February 9th, 2019)

 Installs VNC Server (Almost) Completely, all you need to do is enter a VNC password.

 Currently for Ubuntu 14.04, and any newer versions (as of 18.04).